XxKarl666xX/XBOX360LSBEST-OffHost/README.md

 Message features and a few others like cbuf stuff were ported from "Appendum"<br/>
 All needed changes were made to the properties, it should compile out of the box without any problems.<br/>

 I also made a little text guide on how to build your first ever .xex as something like that wasnt done properly before.
-The written guide is baded off of this video which was made by "Silent Knight": <br/>
+The written guide is based off of this video which was made by "Silent Knight": <br/>
 https://www.youtube.com/watch?v=AoYClMFvg8U&t=131s<br/>
 This video is the only video that shows how one would build a .xex, I dont get why people havent done more documentation about this topic.
 I couldnt find any other help online at all, even though others also have asked about this sort of stuff...<br/>
 <br/>